Lower your writing expectations to actually write and feel great about it.

 So, in looking back, in looking at how failing to achieve writing goals that didn’t align with how I want to feel as a writer has allowed me to align my writing practice with how I actually write – shorter more frequent writing sessions with a word count that I both achieve and exceed.

-’ve had more fun writing this past month than at any time when I was focused on writing fast and just looking at massive word counts in every writing session, in comparing myself to writers who write fast naturally.
+I’ve had more fun writing this past month than at any time when I was focused on writing fast and just looking at massive word counts in every writing session, in comparing myself to writers who write fast naturally.
 In fact, I’m almost done with The Fiddlers Son, well with the first completed draft.
-Then, I have a pile of revision to do which will take a solid month or so before it goes off to the editor, but it’s coming along!
+Then, I have a pile of revisions to do which will take a solid month or so before it goes off to the editor, but it’s coming along!
 And I’m happy with my progress.
 I’m having fun writing.

 I’ve also seen this in other areas of my life whether it’s with fitness, learning, or my business.